Appointy/protoc-gen-jaal/readme.md

-# protoc-gen-jaal - Develop relay compliant GraphQL servers
+# protoc-gen-jaal - Develop Relay compliant GraphQL servers

-protoc-gen-jaal is a protoc plugin which is used to generate jaal APIs.
-The server built from these APIs is graphQL spec compliant as well as relay compliant.
-It also handles oneOf by registering it as a Union on the schema.
+protoc-gen-jaal is a protoc plugin used to generate [Jaal](https://github.com/appointy/jaal) APIs.
+The server built from these APIs is GraphQL spec compliant as well as Relay compliant. protoc-gen-jaal also handles oneOf by registering it as a Union on the schema.

 ## Getting Started